rssalessio/algorand-royalty-fees/article.md

 We will now go thorugh these 5 methods, but, before doing so, we first define some useful subroutines that will come in handy later on.

 ### 3.1 SetupSale method
+We begin by looking at the ``setupSale`` method.
+In this case the user (the seller) has to provide the sale price and the total amount of asset.
 ```python
 # [Step 2] Sequence that sets up the sale of an ASA
     # There should be 3 arguments: